Anushka26Ml/CuraForce/README.md

 Step-by-step process flow:

-- 1. Patient or staff logs symptoms via LWC intake form.
+- 1) Patient or staff logs symptoms via LWC intake form.
-- 2. System calculates urgency score and identifies the relevant department (Gynecology, Cardiology, Orthopedics, General, Emergency, etc.).
+- 2) System calculates urgency score and identifies the relevant department (Gynecology, Cardiology, Orthopedics, General, Emergency, etc.).
 - 3. A Patient Case record is created in Salesforce with fields: Urgency Level + Department.
 - 4. Flow automation routes the case to the correct department queue/doctor.
 - 5. Urgent cases still trigger instant notifications + tasks.
-- 6.Clinician in that department reviews the case and (optionally) uses Agentforce AI to auto-generate a clinical note.
+- 6. Clinician in that department reviews the case and (optionally) uses Agentforce AI to auto-generate a clinical note.
 - 7. Hospital Management tracks case distribution and SLA compliance via reports & dashboards.

 # 3. Industry-Specific Use Case Analysis